WP-Security-Community/WP-Security-Community/README.md

 # WP SecurityCommunity

-Welcome to an unoffical WP Security Community.
+Welcome to an unofficial WP Security Community.

 We hope to build a home for WordPress security evangelists to share the latest information on best practises and discuss how to help users improve security by education and grass root evangelising.